Search

 Let’s Review Stage 2 Watering Rules

-Anyone caught watering outside the allowed times will receive a citation.
+Anyone caught watering outside the allowed times is at risk of receiving a noncompliance charge for the violation.

 As we near the third month of Stage 2 watering rules and continue the descent into the depths of our South Texas summer, it’s a good idea to refresh our memories on what stage 2 entails.